 Tomato bath recipe – This is an easy one pot rice dish from the udupi region of Karnataka and is usually served in the udupi restaurants.
 We get to see a variety of tomato bath anywhere prepared with any of the veggies like beetroot, potatoes, green peas, beans and cashews too.
-I do not know if this is an authentic udupi recipe, but it is one of the best tomato rice recipe i got hooked to which was handed over to me by our home cook in Bangalore.
+This is not an authentic udupi recipe.
+But it is one of the best tomato bath recipe i got hooked to which was handed over to me by our home cook in Bangalore.

 Tomato bath recipe I am sharing today is very tasty, flavorful, mildly spicy, nutritious and colorful with an addition of veggies.
 You can use any veggies like beans, carrot, potato, peas etc. I prefer to use beetroot as well, we love them as they lend a beautiful color.
 But you cannot smell the beetroot in the rice.
 This way the rice looks more appealing due to the beetroot color and the potatoes tastes slightly tangy.

 Like vangi bath or bisi bele bath, this recipe does not need any fresh ground spice powder or any garam masala.
 Only dry spices or whole spices are used in tempering.